Emmy surprises: 'Pose,' 'I May Destroy You' and 'Hamilton'

 ‘RATCHED’ SLICED

 “Ratched,” led by Sarah Paulson, was largely ignored at the Emmy nominations.
 The Ryan Murphy series — a prequel exploring the origins of Nurse Ratched from 1975’s “One Flew Over the Cuckoo’s Nest” — got lukewarm or worse reviews.
 The first series saw the nurse at its heart stirring up trouble in the lobotomy-friendly Lucia State Hospital in Northern California.
 At the Golden Globes, “Ratched” earned three nominations, including a top nomination for TV drama series, Paulson got a nod as lead TV drama actress and Cynthia Nixon was up for supporting actress honors.
 But it went home empty-handed that night.
-At the Emmy nods on Tuesday, Paulson and Nixon were given the brush off and the show only earned nominations for costumes and hairstyling.
+At the Emmy nods on Tuesday, Paulson and Nixon were given the brush off and the show only earned nominations for guest star Sophie Okonedo, as well as costumes, makeup and hairstyling.

 LOVE FOR LOVECRAFT